craigles/Markdown-Data/README.md

 # Markdown-Data
-A way of incorporating data into markdown.
+A way of incorporating external data into markdown.
 Not sure if this is a great idea :\

 ## Example API endpoint
 ```